Andy Warhol: Exploding Plastic Inevitable, Chelsea Girls, and Lecture tours (1966–1968)

 Warhol intended to present the film Chelsea Girls (1966) at the 1967 Cannes Film Festival, but it wasn't shown because "the festival authorities explained that the film was too long, there were technical problems."
+Warhol's Factory became a hub for a group of "superstars," including Baby Jane Holzer, Edie Sedgwick, International Velvet, Ultra Violet, Viva, and Candy Darling, who appeared in his films and embodied his concept of fleeting celebrity.
+His remark that "everyone will be famous for 15 minutes" first appeared in a 1967 Time magazine article and became closely associated with the Factory scene.
 To finance his film productions, Warhol began going on college lecture tours, where he screened some of his underground films and answered audience questions.
 Warhol sent actor Allen Midgette to impersonate him during a West Coast college tour in October 1967.
 Warhol reimbursed the four institutions where he did not appear and returned to the campuses in 1968.